Codeotus/RustDeep/book/beginner/Mutability.md

 ---

-Stack vs Heap Copying
+# Stack vs Heap Copying

-Stack data:
+## Stack data:

-Fixed size
+- Fixed size

-Known at compile time
+- Known at compile time

-Cheap to copy
+- Cheap to copy

-Automatically copied (Copy trait)
+- Automatically copied (Copy trait)

-Heap data:
+## Heap data:

-Dynamically sized
+- Dynamically sized

-Size known only at runtime
+- Size known only at runtime

-Requires allocation and deep copying
+- Requires allocation and deep copying

-Expensive to duplicate
+- Expensive to duplicate

-Stack data is like Pringle chips in a tube:
+***Stack data is like Pringle chips in a tube:***

-Each chip has a fixed size
+- Each chip has a fixed size

-Easy to copy
+- Easy to copy

-Heap data is like a large bag:
+***Heap data is like a large bag:***

-Starts small
+- Starts small

-Can grow very large
+- Can grow very large

-Expensive to duplicate
+- Expensive to duplicate (for e.g it is not possible to lift a bag that has grown very heavy)

-Hard to manage safely
+- Hard to manage safely

-Because of this, Rust:
+And because of these all , Rust:

-Automatically copies stack data
+- Automatically copies only the stack data that have copy trait.

-Moves heap data by default
+- Moves heap data by default

-Requires explicit .clone() for heap duplication
+- Requires explicit .clone() for heap duplication